stric-co/phishbeat/README.md

 * [Golang](https://golang.org/dl/) 1.7

+### Elastic Detections
+In the `_detections` folder, you will find two detection rules for the Elastic SIEM.

+### Machine Learning
+In the `_ml` folder, you'll find some Elastic Machine Learning jobs to compliment Phishbeat.

 ### Init Project
 To get running with Phishbeat and also install the dependencies, run the following command: